The 2nd generation Amazon Fire TV Cube came out in 2019, so it’s not a new device by any means.

 When you buy a higher-end streaming device, you have higher expectations.
 You want the first impression to be great, and that starts as soon as you open the box.

 The Fire TV Cube comes packed in a full-color, heavy-duty box with plenty of images and specs.
 It’s the kind of thing we’ve come to expect from Amazon, but it’s still so rare to find with Android boxes.
-This puts it on the same level as the NVIDIA Shield TV or anything from MINIX.
+This compares well to the NVIDIA Shield TV or anything from MINIX.

 Inside the box is the Fire TV Cube itself, a 2nd generation Alexa Voice Remote, an Ethernet micro-USB dongle and an IR sensor cable.
 The sensor cable is shaped like a miniature Fire TV Cube, which is a nice touch.